 Increase TAKT time

 Any residual fluids will need to be boiled off in the vacuum chamber.
 When water boils, it expands approximately 1,700 times.
 That expansion means there is more volume for the vacuum pump to evacuate from the vessel, which takes time.
 In addition, if the water is in the part’s porosity, then the evaporation process could take several seconds more than evaporating from the surface.
 A few additional seconds may not sound like a lot of time.
 But this additional time compounds and can cause an increase in production time and costs.

 Debris in tapped holes or blind passages can cause assembly issues or prevent fluid flow (Image 2).
 If the debris is not removed, then the parts will not function correctly.
 Cleaning the debris will require additional steps, which may create production delays.

 Image 2: the debris in the blind passage (highlighted in red) will lead to assembly issues.

 Debris remaining on and part will inhibit the rinsing during the impregnation process.
 The debris will prohibit the sealant from fully being washed from the part's internal passages, taps, pockets and features where sealant is undesirable.
 Inadequate rinsing will lead to sealant being cured in undesired features that will affect the part's assembly and quality.

 Residual fluids and debris on the part can contaminate the sealant (Image 3).
 The contamination will affect the sealant's chemistry causing it to lose chemical properties and significantly reduce the recovery rate.
 The contamination will also require maintenance to replace the contaminated sealant with pure sealant.
 This will cause production delays and unforeseen costs.

 Image 3: The machine chip left on the part will be dragged into the sealant.
 This will contaminate the sealant, rendering it less effective.

-Image 4: These parts are clean and dry, allowing them to be efficiently and effectively sealed.
+Image 4: Vacuum drying equipment dries parts prior to vacuum impregnation, allowing them to be efficiently and effectively sealed.